-The classical output regulation problem has only recently been explored from a purely data-driven perspective \cite{9622139,7444144,10502160}.
-A pioneering study \cite{data2} used the Koopman operator and Krylov DMD to solve the regulator equations directly from data, thereby bypassing explicit parameter identification.
-However, this approach does not incorporate safety constraints that are indispensable in practical applications.
+The challenge of obtaining accurate mathematical models in complex environments has driven interest in data-driven control \cite{HOU20133,data1}, where system dynamics is captured directly from data.
+Koopman operator theory \cite{koop1,mauroy2020koopman} is an effective tool for data-driven analysis and control, mapping nonlinear dynamics into an infinite-dimensional observable space where the evolution becomes linear.
+Dynamic Mode Decomposition (DMD) \cite{kutz2016dynamic,data3}, provides a practical finite-dimensional approximation of the Koopman operator directly from data \cite{KORDA2018149}, whose standard form is noise-sensitive and requires full-state data.
+By exploiting the intrinsic link between DMD and Krylov subspace methods \cite{dmd2}, Krylov DMD utilizes Hankel matrices to construct observable bases, enabling more robust extraction of Koopman modes and eigenvalues.
+A pioneering study \cite{data2} leveraged this framework to solve regulator equations solely from output data.
 While data-driven control provides a powerful paradigm for stabilizing systems with unknown dynamics, establishing rigorous safety guarantees, which are crucial in practical applications, remains largely unresolved, with limited progress to date \cite{safedata1, safedata2, safedata3, datasafe4}.
-Article \cite{safedata3} maintains the state within an invariant polyhedral set robustly using both model-based and date-driven approach.
-Recent work \cite{safedata2} employs a safely probabilistic framework under Gaussian noise with unknown covariance, while \cite{safedata1} develops a semi-definite programming approach to ensure safety against unknown bounded disturbances.
 Most existing approaches are constrained by intensive offline verification, high online computational costs, and a focus on discrete-time settings that neglect the impact of input delays.
 These challenges limit their applicability in practice and motivate the work presented in this paper.